Chart Color Schemes

 Health outcomes in Wadalba are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 51% of Wadalba's total population (~2,377 people) has private health cover, which is relatively low.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.6 and 9.7% of residents respectively.
-Conversely, 67.9% of residents report being completely free from medical ailments, compared to 61.5% across Greater Sydney.
-The population aged 65 and over comprises 9.7% of residents (451 people), lower than the 22.3% in Greater Sydney.
-Health outcomes among seniors require more attention than those of the broader population.
+Common health conditions are somewhat typical but higher than the national average among older cohorts.
+Approximately 51% of Wadalba's total population (~2,466 people) has private health cover, which is relatively low.
+The most prevalent medical conditions are mental health issues and asthma, affecting 10.6 and 9.7% of residents respectively.
+Conversely, 67.9% of residents report no medical ailments, compared to 61.5% in Greater Sydney.
+Wadalba has a lower proportion of seniors aged 65 and over at 9.7% (468 people), compared to Greater Sydney's 22.3%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health